App Growth Strategy for 2026: UA, Retention, ASO and Measurement That Actually Scales

 Why it happens:

-• iOS 14.5+ ATT restrictions: 70-75% of iOS users opt out of tracking; these installs can't be matched to ad clicks deterministically.
+- iOS ATT restrictions: The majority of iOS users opt out of tracking; these installs cannot be matched to ad clicks deterministically.

 Direct/Unknown bucket inflation: Unattributed installs default to "Direct" or "Organic" in Adjust and AppsFlyer.
 If your pre-iOS 14.5 organic rate was 20%, and it's now 60%, the extra 40% is fragmented paid attribution-not a sudden spike in word-of-mouth.